mvendra/mvtools/README.md

 script (output_filename.sh) will split up the instructions script and the package file, and then call the instructions file.
 In the instructions file, you can unpack your package and install it and etc.

-filteredwalk
+filteredfilelister
 ============

-Walks a path, filtering files by extension.
+Makes a file list, separated by specified extensions.
+Can traverse a path recursively.

-Usage: filteredwalk.py path [list_of_extensions]
+Usage: filteredfilelister.py [-R] path [list_of_extensions]

 extractbypattern
 ================